Talks & Travel

 Hi!
 I'm Julia 👋

-I'm a second year PhD student at the Human-Computer Interaction Institute at Carnegie Mellon University, where I'm advised by Chinmay Kulkarni, and am a fellow in the IES-funded Program in Interdisciplinary Education Research (PIER).
+I'm a third year PhD student at the Human-Computer Interaction Institute at Carnegie Mellon University, where I'm advised by Chinmay Kulkarni, and am a fellow in the IES-funded Program in Interdisciplinary Education Research (PIER).

+Most recently, I had the great privilege of working at Mozilla during the summer of 2019 as an Voice Research Intern, where I helped to build Firefox Voice.
 Previously, I was a Technical Account Manager at Coursera, and a research assistant with Scott Klemmer at the Design Lab at UC San Diego.
 I graduated from Stanford University in 2014, where I received a Bachelor of Science degree in Symbolic Systems.

 This paper investigates whether voice assistants can play a useful role in the specialized work-life of the knowledge worker (in a biology lab).
 It is motivated both by promising advances in voice-input technology, and a long-standing vision in the community to augment scientific processes with voice-based agents.
 Through a reflection on our design process and a limited but fully functional prototype, Vitro, we find that scientists wanted a voice-enabled device that acted not a lab assistant, but lab equipment.
 Second, we discovered that such a device would need to be deeply embedded in the physical and social space in which it served scientists.
 Finally, we discovered that scientists preferred a device that supported their practice of "careful deviation" from protocols in their lab work.
 Through this research, we contribute implications for the design of voice-enabled systems in workplace settings.